dy-sh/ue-marketplace-automation/readme.md

 ### find_archives_for_pages.py

-This script will try to match saved `.html` pages with downloaded `.zip`/`.rar`/`.7z` archives.
+This script will try to match the saved `.html` pages with the downloaded `.zip`/`.rar`/`.7z` archives.
-It will ask you if the names don't match 100%.
+It will ask you which file to take if the names don't match 100%.
-Next, it will rename archive as page name and move it to page folder.
+Then it will rename the archive according to the page name and move it to the page folder.

 Example: